-#2 Updated by Ryan McFall over 11 years ago
+#2 Updated by Ryan McFall about 13 years ago

 Another issue that complicates this process is that Sandeep is now adding page number and possibly bounding box information to the Question class.
 This information will not be written as part of the serialized XML stored on the server.
 We could put this information into the XML if the schema allows for it (might be relevant information anyway).
 Or, we could serialize this information in a different location from the XML, and then reload it after loading the XML.